Tandem Skydiving Weight Limit

 Why is there a weight limit for skydiving?

-The TSO (Technical Standard Orders) of the parachute system determines the maximum weight limit for a tandem skydive.
 For most tandem rigs, that limit caps at 500 lbs of suspended weight.
 The total includes the tandem student, the tandem instructor, and the gear itself.

 Skydiving equipment is extremely durable and well-made.
 The harness alone can withstand thousands of pounds of force.
 However, safety is our number one priority and we always abide by manufacturer specifications, federal regulations, and United States Parachute Association (USPA) requirements.